telerik/ajax-docs/controls/imagegallery/mobile-support/gestures.md

 **RadImageGallery** for ASP.NET AJAX handles gestures from touch enabled screens.You can use tap, swipe, tap and hold and etc. to navigate through the images or turn on/off certain features of the control.
+In addition the **ImageGalleryItem** exposes a **PreventDefaultGestures** property which determines whether the gestures are enabled or not for the currently viewed item.
+When set to false the tap and hold, swipe and double tap gestures performed over the **ImageArea** will not trigger an action.

 ## Image Navigation